Saturday, June 22, 2024

 “Not forsaking the assembling of ourselves together, as in the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.”
 Hebrews 10:25

-Oh, take a pill, kid!
+Take a pill, kid!

 That last kick, hurt.
 In the tree stump, she had a little something, which would quiet the child within her.
 But, uh-uh, no way!
 Ever since that five-day late, she hadn’t touched any of that stuff.
 Barb was, maybe, two or three weeks from the birthing stool.
-From the wham of that kick, she’d felt almost confident, that didn’t come from a girl.
+From the wham of that kick, she felt almost confident, that didn’t come from a girl.
 For that, she was thankful, though tired.
 Would be nice to just rest, but so much work to do.
 Work, work, and more work.
 If there hadn’t been more than enough work in the old place – she was training herself to not refer to the old village as “home,” because that life was over.
 That life was almost easy-peasy, compared to …here.
-Here, was certainly no place for a little girl; she’d only work her little nails to …puah, about non-existent.
+Here, was certainly no place for a little girl; she would only work her little nails to …puah, about non-existent.
 Barb glanced at her hands, somewhat ruefully shaking her head; by the time any of her nails even considered reaching past the end of a finger, it would either chip or break.
-She’d heard that Glori had ended up throwing out her last bottle of nail-color, for the seal had broken, and the contents had become gunky.
-Poor lady, for as hard as Glori had worked, she’d somehow had managed to have beautiful nails.
+She heard that Glori had ended up throwing out her last bottle of nail-color, for the seal had broken, and the contents had become gunky.
+Poor lady, for as hard as Glori had worked, she somehow had managed to have beautiful nails.
 Not so, anymore, for hers were a chipped and broken mess, just like those of the other women.

 The function, to Barb – and perhaps to a few of the other ladies – was, in a way, rather sad.
 It was as if, each of the ladies were grasping at civilization’s last strands.
 Yet Barb questioned herself – a question she, more than a few times, had asked herself: Was she overthinking?
 Either way, she tabled her thoughts, of which later she could DearDiary.
 New word in Purveyors had been, “therapeutic.”
 Sure, it was but a sales pitch – dressed as medical science - to get women to buy parchments.
 Be that as it may, Barb had pitched more than a few coppers in that direction – and as far as she was concerned – call DearDiarying, what ye will, she felt furlongs more comfortable confiding on paper, than to people.
 People had their own problems, and surely didn’t need any of hers.

 The afternoon tea concluded, the women departed.
 Rachael stayed on to help Marcella clean up.
-Rachael not being one to impinge upon another woman’s precious time – for they’d all so much work in their lives, but Rachael had, for some while, a pressing concern – one which had become VERY pressing; one, she somehow knew, was a matter of now or never.
+Rachael not being one to impinge upon another woman’s precious time – for they all had so much work in their lives, but Rachael had, for some while, a pressing concern – one which had become VERY pressing; one, she somehow knew, was a matter of now or never.
 A concern which, throughout the ages – and into the distant future – most would go about their lives, hardly giving a thought.
 “I don’t want to end up forever skewered, by vile creatures” Racheal began to sob.
 Marcella put aside the tray, to which she had been giving a quick repolishing.
 “Well, honey, nobody wants to go there.”
 Marcella motioned her remaining guest to take a seat – the cups and the remaining cakes could wait.
 Her lovely tea service, with most the pieces still present, could all turn to dust as far as Marcella was concerned, for before her, sat a person who was, for real, concerned about her eternal soul.

 “Then he is gracious unto him, and saith, Deliver him from going down to the pit: I have found a ransom.
 His flesh shall be fresher than a child’s: he shall return to the days of his youth: He shall pray unto God, and he will be favourable unto him: and he shall see his face with joy: for he will render unto man his righteousness.”
 Job 33:24-26